nestybox/sysbox/docs/user-guide/install-k8s.md

 kubectl apply -f https://raw.githubusercontent.com/nestybox/sysbox/master/sysbox-k8s-manifests/runtime-class/sysbox-runtimeclass.yaml
 ```

+**NOTE:** the above step will restart CRI-O on all nodes where Sysbox is being
+installed, causing all pods on the node to be stopped and re-created.
+Depending
+on the number of pods, this process can take anywhere from 30 secs to 2
+minutes.
+Wait for this process to complete before proceeding.

 Then deploy pods with Sysbox [see next section](#pod-deployment).

-NOTES:

--   The installation will temporarily disrupt all pods on the K8s worker nodes
-    where CRI-O and Sysbox were installed, for up to 1 minute, as they require
-    the kubelet to restart.
+Additional notes:

 -   Sysbox can be installed in all or some of the Kubernetes cluster worker nodes,
     according to your needs.